hackbg/fadroma/packages/ops/README.md

 ### **`Instance`**

-TODO.
-For now `Contract` serves the role of this class.

 </td><td width="50%">

+New in Fadroma 23.
+In 22.01, `Contract` serves the role of this class.

 </td></tr>